dokadon/terraform-web-server/README.md

 There are a number of dev ops tools which are required in the build environment.

-## Linux Version, DNF & Git
+## Linux Version, DNF, Git & Sudo
 * Fedora 25.
 Other versions may work.
 But testing has only been done on Fedora 25.

 * dnf and git must already be installed.

+* sudo or root access is required

 ##Clone using https protocol
 *  git clone https://github.com/dokadon/terraform-web-server.git

 ## install-preqs.sh
 * Your build system should be up to date with the latest packages installed.
-The included install script installs all tools needed if they do not already exist.
+The included install script installs the following tools needed if they do not already exist.
-** terraform
+* terraform
-** python
+* python
-** python-pip
+* python-pip
-** wget
+* wget
-** unzip
+* unzip
-** nodejs
+* nodejs

-* You will need sudo access to install them

 ## To install the prerequisites execute
 * bash install-preqs.sh